outrigdev/outrig/README.md

 Outrig consists of two main components that work together:

 1. **SDK Client**: A lightweight Go library that you import into your application.
 It collects logs, goroutine information, and other runtime data from your application and sends it to the Outrig server.
+[API Docs](https://pkg.go.dev/github.com/outrigdev/outrig)

 2. **Outrig Server**: A standalone server that receives data from your application, processes it, and provides a web interface for real-time monitoring and debugging.